ropjov/ropjov/README.md

 # Hi there, I am ropjov 👋

-## I am a full-stack developer, more focused on back-end
+## I am a full-stack developer, more back-end leaning

-Keep in mind my most recent projects are closed source!
+Most of my recent projects are closed source!
+But working on creating new projects and contributing to open source!

 # My stack